andrico1234/beautiful-skill-tree/README.md

     id: 'hello-world',
     title: 'Hello World',
     tooltip: {
-      description: 'This node is the top most level, and will be unlocked, and ready to be clicked.', }
+      content: 'This node is the top most level, and will be unlocked, and ready to be clicked.', }
     children: [
       {
         id: 'hello-sun',
         title: 'Hello Sun',
         tooltip: {
-          description: 'This is a parent of the top node, and will locked while the parent isn’t in a selected state.', },
+          content: 'This is a parent of the top node, and will locked while the parent isn’t in a selected state.', },
         children: [],
       },